 Step #3: Wash your hair

-Step #4: Apply the toner
+Step #5: Apply the toner

+Always perform a patch test 48 hours before applying any chemical toner to your roots to check for allergic reactions.
 The most important part!
-Using a bowl and color brush, start in the back of your hair and start applying the root smudge to the first back quadrant, first apply right at the root and then feather down the color about an inch with your color brush.
+Using a bowl and color brush, start in the back of your hair and start applying the root smudge to the first back quadrant.

-This doesn’t have to be as perfectly precise as a root touch-up with permanent color as demi-permanent toner on wet hair is much more forgiving.
+First, apply right at the root, and then feather down the color about an inch with your color brush.
 Work back to front, taking half-inch sections and applying the color to the root and feathering down.
 Use a mirror to see the back of your head if you need extra help with the application.

-Step # 5: Let the color process
+Step #6: Let the color process

-Most toners process for about 15 minutes, follow the instructions for your specific toner.
+Most toners process for about 15 minutes; follow the instructions for your specific toner.

-Step # 6: Wash Out the Toner
+Step #7: Wash Out the Toner

 Rinse out toner well and follow with shampoo and conditioner!
-Be sure to use color shampoo and conditioner as it will help seal in the color.
-Blow dry and admire the beautiful work you’ve done!
+Be sure to use color shampoo and conditioner, as it will help seal in the color.
+Blow-dry and admire the beautiful work you’ve done!

 How Long Will My Root Smudge Last?